pol-resina/pol-resina/README.md

 # Hi there, I'm Pol Resina

 I'm Pol Resina, a Data Scientist with a passion for turning data into actionable insights.
-Currently I'm studying Data Science & Engineering Bachelor's Degree at the Universitat Politècnica de Catalunya (UPC).
+Currently, I'm studying Data Science & Engineering Bachelor's Degree at the Universitat Politècnica de Catalunya (UPC).

 Here are a few things I've been working on: